langchain-ai/langgraph/docs/docs/concepts/high_level.md

 ## Challenges

 In practice, there is often a trade-off between control and reliability.
-As we give LLMs more control, the application often become less reliable due to factors such as LLM non-determinism and / or LLM errors in selecting tools (or steps) to use (take).
+As we give LLMs more control, the application often become less reliable.
+This can be due to factors such as LLM non-determinism and / or errors in selecting tools (or steps) that the agent uses (takes).

 ![Agent Challenge](img/challenge.png)

 ## Core Principles

-The motivation of LangGraph is to help bend the reliability curve, preserving high reliability as we give LLMs more control over the application.
-We'll outline a few specific pillars of LangGraph in the below sections that make it ideally suited for building reliable agents.
+The motivation of LangGraph is to help bend the curve, preserving higher reliability as we give the agent more control over the application.
+We'll outline a few specific pillars of LangGraph that make it well suited for building reliable agents.

 ![Langgraph](img/langgraph.png)